babakcode/currency.prices.free/README.md

 ![Screenshot 2024-07-29 010842](https://github.com/user-attachments/assets/68e283fd-f733-45a3-a8fe-bb31350ec973)

-Hope you enjoy it 🤍
+I hope you enjoy it 🤍

-اگر خدمات ما را ارزشمند می دانید، لطفاً برای این ریپو یک ستاره بگذارید.
-با احترام، بابک قهرمان زاده